-What happens if someone makes a promise to leave property to another person in their will, but then they update their estate plan and fail to provide the property as promised?
+What happens if someone makes a promise to leave property to another person in their will, but then they update their estate plan and their promise is not fulfilled?

-If so, what if the promise was not reduced to writing?
-Can the person recover property from the probate estate based on an verbal promise?
+What if the promise was not reduced to writing?
+Can the person recover property from the probate estate based on a verbal promise?

 Facts & Procedural History

-This probate litigation involves a long-term girlfriend.
-The girlfriend transferred property to the boyfriend based on his verbal promise to execute a will naming her as the sole beneficiary.
+This probate litigation involves a long-term girlfriend who transferred property to the boyfriend based on his verbal promise to execute a will naming her as the sole beneficiary.

 Writing Required for Breach of Contract Claims